vignolin/NeoGaia/README.md

  - #### Temperature Sensors:
 little to none pots feature this sensors, however big ones need a way of controlling temperature of the plants.
 When a high temperature is sensored, the pot activates its irrigation system to decrease it.
  - #### Water Pumps
 Water Pump: different Smart-Pots, obviously, feature different sized water pumps, however their differences are minuscule and, in most cases, there are only a few software changes.
+The prismatic design uses, picture below, a 2-6V 100-120L/h with 2,5cm of diameter water pump.

 ![image][imagem bomba]